Skip to main content

 • The publish prompt would use v1.1.0 as the base for major/minor/patch suggestions.

-• When using the --conventional-commit flag:
+• When using the --conventional-commits flag:

 • would suggest a semver increment based on all the commits since v1.1.0 (including commits from v1.2.0, v1.2.1 etc)